AZP-Testing-Pyramid/CarInsurance/README.md

 `docker compose up -d --build`

-Controll the startup of the servers and the current log output with:
+Control the startup of the servers and the current log output with:

 `docker compose logs`

-Run the Cypress test

 Stop the application including all docker containers with the command: